-3.6 Calculation & Selection of Preload Shims ☐ Consult your vehicle manufacturer's service manual to determine the carrier bearing preload amount specified for your vehicle.
+3.6 Calculation & Selection of Preload Shims Consult your vehicle manufacturer's service manual to determine the carrier bearing preload amount specified for your vehicle.
 NOTE: If your service manual specifies preload in terms of a torque value measured off the drive pinion flange, then assume a preload amount of 0.25mm [0.01"] for the following calculations.
-Once you have assemble the housing to check the final backlash (Refer to Section 3.12 Checking the Backlash) you should verithat your preload is correct using a torque wrench are your service manual's table of values. ed ify Add the specified preload amount to the end float measurement determined with the feeler gauge to determine a shim amount for 'E' (Refer to Figure 5.).
-PRELOAD + END FLOAT = SHIM PACK ☐ Create a shim pack 'E' to closely match the measured amount.
+Once you have assembled the housing to check the final backlash (Refer to Section 3.12 Checking the Backlash) you should verify that your preload is correct using a torque wrench and your service manual's table of values.
+Add the specified preload amount to the end float measurement determined with the feeler gauge to determine a shim amount for 'E' (Refer to Figure 5.).
+PRELOAD + END FLOAT = SHIM PACK Create a shim pack 'E' to closely match the measured amount.
 NOTE: Do not add shims between the bearing cone and the bearing seat and NEVER machine the Air Locker .

-3.7 Drilling & Tapping the Bulkhead Port A port must be drilled and tapped through the shallow half of the clamshell to allow the seal housing tube through the housing to connect with the air line from the air compressor.
-Remove the Air Locker from the housing.
-Press the shims, seal housing and bearing cup out of the bearing bore of the shallow half of the clamshell. ☐ Mark a spot on the shallow half of the clamshell in the same position shown in the photographs in Figures 7. & 8.
+3.7 Drilling & Tapping the Bulkhead Port

+A port must be drilled and tapped through the shallow half of the clamshell to allow the seal housing tube through the housing to connect with the air line from the air compressor.